kubernetes/enhancements/keps/sig-instrumentation/4785-crdmetrics-controller/README.md

 know that this has succeeded?
 -->

-The KEP targets a controller which:
+The KEP targets a controller which allows for:
-* allows for Custom Resource metrics generation based on their schemata,
+* Custom Resource metrics generation based on their schemata,
+* using admission webhooks to avoid ingesting conflicting or bad configuration from managed resources,
-* while providing cluster-scoped managed resources (`CRDMetricsResource`) that allows defining the collection configuration for generating metrics on-the-fly, and,
+* defining cluster-scoped managed resources (`CRDMetricsResource`) that allows defining the collection configuration for generating metrics on-the-fly,
-* while being able to accommodate for multiple configuration parsing techniques and expression turing-incomplete (or turing-complete if Go-bindings are available) languages,
+* accommodating for multiple configuration parsing techniques and expression turing-incomplete (or turing-complete if Go-bindings are available) languages,
-* all while conforming to, and improving the existing Custom Resource State API offered by Kube State Metrics without hindering the maintainability and the scalability of the controller.
+* conforming to, and improving on existing Custom Resource State API offered by Kube State Metrics without hindering the maintainability and the scalability of the controller.

 ### Non-Goals